awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

                       BucketName = "my-bucket",
                       Versioned  = true});

-// Instantiate Bucket with RedirectTarget, which has its own sub-properties var bucket = Bucket(self, "MyBucket", new BucketProps {
+// Instantiate Bucket with WebsiteRedirect, which has its own sub-properties var bucket = Bucket(self, "MyBucket", new BucketProps {
-                      RedirectTarget = new RedirectTarget {
+                      WebsiteRedirect = new WebsiteRedirect {
                               HostName = "aws.amazon.com"
                       }});
 ```